stackbit/jamstackthemes/content/theme/hugo-theme-tickytackydark.md

 archetype:
   - Portfolio
   - Personal
+description: >-
-description: Ticky Tacky Dark's front page is a set of little boxes, all the same, containing pictures that represent your site's pages.
+  Ticky Tacky Dark's front page is a set of little boxes, all the same, containing pictures that represent your site's pages.
+stale: false
 ---